-PHOENIX CONTACT has to implement and document procedural controls and a role concept in which employees are assigned to one or more security relevant roles ("Trusted Roles") by the management of PHOENIX CONTACT and receive corresponding authorization through a controlled process.
-The authorizations of these individual roles have to be limited to those who need them to fulfill their tasks.
+PHOENIX CONTACT has to implement and document procedural controls and a role concept in which employees are assigned to one or more security relevant roles ("Trusted Roles") by the management of PHOENIX CONTACT and receive corresponding authorization through a

 At least the following trusted roles have to be assigned: Security Officer, System Administrator, System Operator and Auditor.
 In addition, the role concept should include a data protection officer.